jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-05-03-geprc-skip3-hd-review-complete-setup/index.md

 Because this is an HD capable quad, we need to also install an SD card, so definitely don't forget to do that.

-By default, the camera is set up such that it will record in 1080p 60fps and it will start recording as soon as you plug in the quad and it will stop the recording and save the footage when you unplug the battery.
+By default, the camera is set up such that it will record in 1080p 60fps and it will **start recording as soon as you plug in the quad and it will stop the recording and save the footage when you unplug the battery**.
 It works in a very convenient way.

 If you need to adjust the recording settings, you can use the provided camera joystick to connect to the camera (there is a camera connector under the canopy).